The LEAD Act™

 Empowering Families and Communities

-• Strengthens communication between families and public safety.
+• Strengthens coordinated communication across families, care settings, and public safety systems

 Download the Brochure